trussworks/Engineering-Playbook/docs/appeng/adrs/0006-default-to-mise-for-project-tool-version-management.md

 ---
-title: Default to mise for tool dependency management
+title: Default to mise for tool version management
 ---

-# 0006 - Default to mise for tool dependency management
+# 0006 - Default to mise for tool version management

 **Status:** Proposed TODO